 What is modified whole life insurance?

-Many modified whole life policies don’t allow you to contribute to your policy’s cash value during the introductory period.
+Every time you pay a premium, a portion goes toward the cost of maintaining the policy and a portion goes toward your cash value.
+Many modified whole life policies don’t allow you to contribute to your policy’s cash value account during the introductory period.

-What’s the difference between standard whole life and modified whole life insurance?
+What’s the difference between standard whole life & modified whole life insurance?

-The two major differences between traditional whole life insurance and modified whole life insurance are:
+The two major differences between traditional whole life insurance and modified whole life insurance revolve around the cost of your premiums and how the policy’s cash value is funded.

-The premiums: Standard whole life insurance has the same premiums for your entire policy, whereas modified whole life premiums change once.
+The premiums: Standard whole life insurance has the same premiums for your entire policy, whereas modified whole life premiums change after the introductory period.

 While the differences may seem small, they can have a real impact on your finances.
-You may not lose out on much cash value growth over two years, but a longer introductory period can set you back.
+You may not lose out on much cash value growth over two years, but if your introductory period is longer, it can set back your cash value growth.

-And you’ll be going without a key policy feature while paying five to 15 times more than it costs to get similar coverage under a term life policy.
+And you’ll be going without a key policy feature while paying much more than what it costs to get similar coverage under a term life policy.

 → Learn more about the different types of whole life insurance